azharonline/REST-API-Demo-with-PhoneGap/README.md

     phonegap platform add android

 Executing the above line in Terminal(for Mac) and in command line for Windows will add the Android platform and Android specific files to our project.
-More on this later.

     phonegap platform add ios

 Executing the above line in Terminal(for Mac) and in command line for Windows will add the iOS platform and iOS specific files to our project.
-More on this later.

 #### plugins folder